 The experiment in Finland is the first to explicitly manipulate a child's urban environment and thus to test for changes in his microbiome and, in turn, his immune system.

-Although the findings don't contain all the answers they support a main idea, which is that a change in environmental microbes can relatively easily affect a well-established microbiome in children, helping their immune systems.
+While the findings don't contain all the answers they support a main idea, which is that a change in environmental microbes can relatively easily affect a well-established microbiome in children, helping their immune systems.

 The hypothesis of biodiversity